solidjs/solid/documentation/state.md

 // }
 ```

+## Modifiers

+This library also provides of state setter modifiers which can optionally be included to provide different behavior when setting state.

+### `mutate(fn: (state) => void)`

-Additionally supports a batched mutable form when the setter does not return a value.
+Supports a batched mutable form when the setter does not return a value.
 This allows TypeScript safe nested updates.

 ```js
 const [state, setState] = createState({